The Dwarfie Stane – talking Trolld, echoes and cliffside caves

 That caves played a role in life throughout European prehistory is without doubt.
 They served as dwellings, shelters, places for performance and ritual and burial sites.
 In the latter there is evidence of their use as venues for “rites involving the veneration and movement of human bodies and bones in, out of, and even between caves and other places in the landscape.”
 [22]

 Was something similar happening in Orkney?
-We don’t have evidence – but that’s probably due to the majority of our caves have been the mercy of the sea for millennia.
+We don’t have evidence – but that’s probably due to the fact the majority of our caves have been the mercy of the sea for millennia.
 That said, what is a chambered cairn if not a man-made cave…

 We’ve also pondered the significance of the sea eagle to the people of Neolithic Orkney before.
 One can’t help but wonder if its pure coincidence that the Dwarfie Hamars was a breeding site for this species until 1873.
 Fortunately, they came back in 2015…